 Through various performances Delphine had the opportunity to work with conductor Andrea Marcon, Eamonn Dougan, Pablo Beznosiuk and Michel Piquemal.

-She also received, during her years of studies, the invaluable guidance from teachers, singers and coaches such as Emma Kirkby, Sarah Walker, Edith Wiens, Jennifer Smith, Gary Coward, Eugene Asti, David Gowland, Susanne Stranders, Robert Levin and Michel Wolkowitsky with whom she continues to perfect her vocal technique in France.
+She also received, during her years of studies, the invaluable guidance from teachers, singers and coaches such as Emma Kirkby, Sarah Walker, Edith Wiens, Jennifer Smith, Gary Coward, Eugene Asti, David Gowland, Susanne Stranders, Robert Levin and Michel Wolkowitsky.

-Next, Delphine will sing with the Ensemble La Fenice directed by Jean Tubéry for a festive concert around J.S.
+Next, Delphine will sing Eve in the Creation by J. Haydn directed by Michel Piquemal.
+She will sing with the Ensemble La Fenice directed by Jean Tubéry for a festive concert around J.S.
 Bach at the festival of Saint-Guilhem-le-desert.
 Her next opera role will be Pamina in 2021 at the Festival Lyrique de Pézénas Enchantée.

 ....
 If you would like to use this biography for publicity purposes, please contact Delphine for the most up to date version ....